 What Is Winery Software?

-Regardless of the specific area of the business the software is designed for, all winery software is meant to deliver some additional functionality or value to your business.
+Regardless of the specific area of the business the software is designed for, all winery software deliver some additional functionality or value to your business.
 For example, many winery software programs are designed to make your team more efficient by automating processes that you’ve been doing manually (like compiling reports).
-Others help you with record-keeping by housing all your business data digitally, and some help you deliver an improved customer experience during the sales process.
+Others help you with record-keeping by housing all your business data digitally.
+Some help you deliver an improved customer experience during the sales process.

 “I knew we needed to use technology to simplify and create efficiencies that would allow us to reach more people & offer quality customer service.
 I am a data fanatic so I always look for systems that will give me the right data & insights.”– Co-owner at Washington state winery producing 4,000 cases per year

-Because there are so many different types of winery software, we’ll break down each one on this page and help you understand the different types of technology available to your winemaking business.
+There are so many different types of winery software.
+We’ll break down each one and help you understand the different types available.
 We’ll also share some key metrics from our 2022 report, The State of Technology Adoption in the Wine Industry, that demonstrate how wineries are currently using software to run their businesses.
 Statistics on this page come from that report.

 Table of Contents